MycroftAI/skill-weather/README.md

 ## About
 Get weather conditions, forecasts, expected precipitation and more!
-By default, it will tell you about your default location.
+By default, it will tell you about your device's configured location.
 You can also ask for other cities around the world.

 Current conditions and weather forecasts come from [Open Weather Map](https://openweathermap.org).

-For hardware with Arduino support, like the Mark I, conditions are briefly shown.
-For hardware with GUI support, like the Mark II, there are several screens depending on your request.

 The temperature is shown in Celsius or Fahrenheit depending on the preferences set in your [https://home.mycroft.ai](https://home.mycroft.ai) account.
 You can ask